Right Arrow

 Life-altering injuries, amputations, fatalities

-AI detects protocol violations, prevents unauthorized access, and supports lockout/tagout training and compliance.
+AI detects protocol violations, detects unauthorized access, and supports lockout/tagout training and compliance.

 Fast-moving vehicles in busy loading zones create blind spots and collision hazards—often when workers rush to meet quotas.

-AI-powered cameras detect near-misses between vehicles and pedestrians, monitor for speeding or erratic driving, and automatically flag violations of traffic flow.
-Spot AI’s platform, for example, can surface critical events like forklift near-misses in real time, so supervisors can intervene before an incident escalates.
+Tech Solution: AI-powered cameras detect when vehicles or pedestrians enter restricted no-go zones, helping enforce traffic flow policies.
+Spot AI’s platform, for example, can surface critical events as they happen, so supervisors can intervene before an incident escalates.

 Workers, especially drivers and package handlers, are at risk for heat illness during peak summer shifts—often skipping hydration breaks to stay on schedule.

-Video intelligence validates that scheduled breaks are taken and that rest/hydration stations are used.
-AI can monitor for signs of distress (e.g., a worker lingering in the heat) and prompt a wellness check.
+Tech Solution: Video AI validates that scheduled breaks are taken and that rest/hydration stations are used.
+AI can be configured to detect loitering, which can help identify if a worker remains in one area for an unusual length of time, prompting a wellness check.
 Historical footage helps organizations adjust shift patterns and resource placement for future heat waves.

 Manual handling of heavy packages, conveyor jams, and moving machinery are constant threats—especially when workers bypass safety protocols.

-AI video detects when workers approach running machinery without proper lockout/tagout or PPE.
-Real-time alerts to supervisors stop unsafe actions before they lead to injury.
-Automated incident logging ensures every near-miss or violation is investigated and retraining is delivered.
+Tech Solution: Video AI detects when workers approach running machinery without proper lockout/tagout or PPE.
+Real-time alerts enable supervisors to intervene in unsafe situations.
+Automated incident logging ensures every violation is investigated and retraining is delivered.

 Practical Implementation of Safety Technology in Couriers

-Rolling out safety technology in a busy couriers environment isn’t about replacing people—it’s about giving your team better tools.
-Modern AI video platforms work with your existing camera infrastructure, so you don’t need to rip and replace.
+Rolling out safety technology in a busy courier environment is about giving your team better tools, not replacing people.
+Modern video AI platforms work with your existing camera infrastructure, so you don’t need to rip and replace.
 Plug-and-play hardware bridges old cameras to a unified, cloud-based dashboard, accessible to safety, ops, and IT teams alike.

 Here’s how to make it work: